Skip to content

 After the fix, re-run the row count check against the staged model and confirm article_id is now unique.

-Here are some useful code snippets you can adapt for your needs:
+Here is a useful code snippets you can adapt for your needs.
+Read it through and make sure you an understand each part.

 with source as (